 A standalone peripheral camera can be used to provide a view of the session from another angle or a live view of the examinee's progress.
 Alternately, a separate device (e.g., a smartphone with a camera or another peripheral device) can be connected to the teleconference and set in a stable position to show the examinee's pointing or written responses.
 The device's audio should be silenced and microphone should be muted to prevent feedback.
-The examiner should guide positioning of the peripheral camera/device before administering Block Design (if the subtest is administered) and prior to subtests that elicit pointing responses (i.e., Matrix Reasoning and the Similarities picture items; refer to Table 1) so that the examiner can see that the examinee's real-time responses.
+The examiner should guide positioning of the peripheral camera/device before administering Block Design (if the subtest is administered), written response tasks (i.e., Coding, and Symbol Search), and subtests that elicit pointing or gestured responses (refer to Table 1) so that the examiner can see that the examinee's real-time responses are captured.